swissup/swissup.github.io/m2/argento/customization/css-helpers.md

 ### Responsive embed

-You can use Bootstrap `embed-responsive` class to make any video content responsive.
+You can use the Bootstrap `embed-responsive` class to make video content responsive.

 Examples: